 Mixing prescription medicine and over-the-counter medicine from a pharmacist can be very dangerous.
 Always check with your doctor or pharmacist first.
 And if you’re not sure what’s in a particular medicine, ask the pharmacist or your child’s doctor.

 Medications not meant for your child

 Adult medications or medications prescribed for someone else might harm your child.
 It’s never safe to give these to your child.

 Expired medicine doesn’t work and can even be harmful.

 Young children can easily choke on chewable tablets.
 Check with your doctor or pharmacist before giving your child chewable tablets.

 There’s no evidence that vitamin and mineral supplements help children’s health in any way unless the child has a deficiency of some kind – and very few children suffer from these deficiencies.

-Check with your doctor if you think this might your child might have a vitamin or mineral deficiency.
+Check with your doctor if you think your child might have a vitamin or mineral deficiency.

 What to ask your doctor and pharmacist about medications

 When your doctor prescribes medicine for your child, you might like to ask: